Standing Liberty quarter: Production and collecting

 The United States Mint in 2015 announced plans to restrike for collectors, in gold, the three silver coins first issued in 1916.
 The quarter would have its weight and fineness inscribed on the obverse, and thus would technically be a bullion coin.
 The quarter was to be the original 1916, with the bared breast.
 No more than 100,000 were minted at the West Point Mint (mint mark "W" is in the same location as all other coins of this type).
-The gold Standing Liberty quarter is being issued again, with a 1916 date, as part of the Mint's 2026 "Best of the Mint" series for the United States Semiquincentennial, along with a silver medal evoking the quarter's imagery.
+The gold Standing Liberty quarter is being issued again, with a 1916 date and special privy mark, as part of the Mint's 2026 "Best of the Mint" series for the United States Semiquincentennial, along with a silver medal evoking the quarter's imagery.